-Do not pull the trigger when the safety mechanism is in the "ON" or "SAFE" position.
+Do not touch the trigger while moving the safety mechanism.
 Your fingers and all other objects should be kept outside of the trigger guard and away from the trigger until you are actually ready to fire by pulling the trigger.